Directed quantum communication: Possibility of directed quantum communication

-where $\sigma_j$ denote Pauli-matrices, and $\langle j,k\rangle$ nearest neighbor pairings.
+where $\sigma_j$ denotes Pauli-matrices at position $j$, and $\langle j,k\rangle$ nearest neighbor pairings.
 In the 1D case (allowing for varying coupling constants) this is a common model for information transfer in spin chains (see e.g. \cite{Tuning}).
 Since $[H,\sum_j \sigma_j^z]=0$, the total number of excitations is conserved, and the ground state is a product state $|0\rangle\cdots|0\rangle$ where $0$ denotes spin down.
 The simple dynamics of this model facilitates numerical calculation of the pick-up probability (and thus the channel capacity).
 Due to computational limitations we only consider the 2D case.

-In Ref.~\cite{Muelken2005} it was observed that a single excitation can propagate along diagonals of the 2D square lattice XY-model in a remarkably confined manner (see Fig.~7 in Ref.~\cite{Muelken2005}).
+In \cite{Muelken2005} it was observed that a single excitation can propagate along diagonals of the 2D square lattice XY-model in a remarkably confined manner (see figure 7 in \cite{Muelken2005}).
 However, the wave packet disperses more rapidly in other directions.
 In other words, the pick-up probability in the receiver region and hence the channel capacity depends on the direction of propagation, similar to other transport properties.
 In the present calculations we consider propagation along the favored diagonals.

 One can imagine several different methods to direct the excitations towards the receiver.
-One way is to construct local potential barriers, as depicted in Fig.~\ref{fig:Lattice}.
-These potentials are obtained by adding terms of the form $w_{j}\sigma_j^z$ to Eq.~(\ref{Heisenberg}), where $w_j$ are real numbers.
-We use this simple type of antennas for the calculation of the dashed line in Fig.~\ref{fig:oneexcitation} (a), which gives the pick-up probability $p$ as a function of the time $t$ between the swap-in from $A$ and the time when we record the state in $R$.
-As Fig.~\ref{fig:oneexcitation} (a) shows, $p$ reaches above the critical value $1/2$ for this specific arrangement.
-Another method to obtain the necessary directionality is to put a suitably shaped wave packet directly on the lattice.
-The solid line in Fig.~\ref{fig:oneexcitation} (a) gives one example of this for a modulated Gaussian wave packet cropped to a small transmitter region.
-Numerical tests suggest that this method is superior compared to the above antenna construction, in terms of the needed size of the transmitter region for communication over a given distance.
+One way is to construct local potential barriers, as depicted in figure \ref{fig1:Lattice}.
+These potentials are obtained by adding terms of the form $w_{j}\sigma_j^z$ to (\ref{Heisenberg}), where $w_j$ are real numbers.
+We use this simple type of antennas for the calculation of the dashed line in figure \ref{fig:oneexcitation} (a), which gives the pick-up probability $p$ as a function of the time $t$ between the swap-in from $A$ and the time when we record the state in $R$.
+As figure \ref{fig:oneexcitation} (a) shows, $p$ reaches above the critical value $1/2$ for this specific arrangement.
+Another method to obtain the necessary directionality (which numerical tests suggest is superior to the antenna construction) is to put a suitably shaped wave packet directly on the lattice.
+The solid line in figure \ref{fig:oneexcitation} (a) gives one example of this for a modulated Gaussian wave packet cropped to a small transmitter region.